 • Initiated planning and development of the Windermere area well before others could see the potential for housing in that part of Edmonton.

-As a husband and father of two, Jodie’s work is guided by his belief that a good community is an organic one that changes over time, while always providing its members with a sense of security, safety and belonging.
+As a husband and father of two, Jodie’s work is guided by his belief that a successful community is one that provides its residents with a sense of security, safety and belonging.

 Al has been in consulting engineering his entire career.
 He provides support and mentorship to project managers.
 His strong ability to communicate with multiple contractors and coordinate their activities ensures timely construction deadlines.
 Al also works with municipalities to pursue Construction Completion and Final Acceptance Certificates.